 C’mon admit it.

-Hearing those captivating, little sound bites makes us feel kind of special.
+Hearing those secret sound bites makes us feel kind of special.

-And telling someone can feel even more empowering.
-Like we are on the inside and have just let the listener into our inner circle.
+And it can feel even more empowering when we pass it along to someone else.
+Kind of like we are "in the know" and have just let the listener into our inner circle.

 Sometimes the gossip can be quite innocent.
 Sharing that your co-worker had two desserts at last night’s function is unlikely to cause anything more than a little chuckle.
 (Or envy perhaps?!)